 Transportation decision-making is carried out at several levels of government.
-As the Metropolitan Planning Organization (MPO), the transportation planning agency for the Tulsa region, INCOG's mission is to plan short- and long-term solutions to transportation concerns.
-The Federal Government (U.S. Department of Transportation [DOT]) reviews the transportation planning and project activities of the MPO and Oklahoma Department of Transportation (ODOT).
-The U.S. DOT also supplies critical funding needed for transportation planning and projects.
-The federal government recognized that the metropolitan regions should be responsible for evaluating the changing development patterns and the economic and cultural diversity of the metropolitan areas.
-This was achieved through strengthened planning practices and coordination between states and metropolitan areas.
+As the Metropolitan Planning Organization (MPO), the transportation planning and programming agency for the Tulsa region, INCOG's mission is to plan short and long-term solutions to transportation concerns.
+The Federal Government (U.S. Department of Transportation [DOT]) reviews the transportation planning and project activities of the MPO and Oklahoma Department of Transportation (ODOT) and supplies critical funding needed for transportation planning and projects.
+The federal government recognized that the metropolitan regions should be responsible for evaluating the changing development patterns and the economic and cultural diversity of the metropolitan areas, through strengthened planning practices and coordination between states and metropolitan areas.

-The MPO planning process begins with a visioning exercise from which the Regional Transportation Plan (RTP) is developed and then the Transportation Improvement Program (TIP) is produced.
-The RTP has, at a minimum, a 20-year horizon and covers all aspects (roadways, bike, transit, etc.) of the surface transportation system.
-The TIP is developed annually and contains the individual transportation improvements and projects scheduled for the next 3 - 5 years.
-All projects using federal funding must be part of the TIP.
-As a part of production for both documents, public participation is essential and is the key element in producing plans that fit the needs of the region.
+The MPO planning process begins with a visioning exercise from which the Metropolitan Transportation Plan (MTP) is developed and then the Transportation Improvement Program (TIP) is produced.
+The MTP has, at a minimum, a 20-year horizon and covers all modes of the surface transportation system (i.e., walking, bicycling, riding transportation and driving).
+The TIP is developed every 2 years and contains the individual transportation improvements and projects scheduled for the next 4 years.
+All projects using federal funds must be included in the TIP.
+Also, all regionally significant projects must be included in the TIP.
+As part of the development of both documents, public participation is essential and is the key element in producing plans that fit the needs of the region.